 I’m sure you can see where this is going, right?

-So, just like the bath bombs we are created by God in different shapes and styles, to be colourful, attractive to non-Christians and have the fragrance of Jesus on us, but there’s even more to us than that.
-When we are added to the right conditions we become what we were created for…
+So, just like the bath bombs we are created by God in different shapes and sizes, to be colourful, attractive to non-Christians and have the fragrance of Jesus on us, but there’s even more to us than that!
+When we’re added to the right conditions we become what we were created for…

 A joy filled love bomb for the world around us!